Address to a Haggis

-Address to a Haggis is a Scots-language poem written by Robert Burns in 1786.
-One of the more well-known Scottish poems, the title refers to the national dish of Scotland, haggis, which is a savoury pudding.
-The poem is most often recited at "Burns suppers", Scottish cultural events celebrating the life of Robert Burns.
-The assembly will stand as the haggis is brought in on a silver salver, preceded by a bagpiper.
-The host or a guest will then recite the poem while slicing open the haggis at the right moment with a ceremonial knife.
+Both the dish and the poem have become essential features of Burns suppers, annual events celebrating the poet's life and works.
+Customarily, the assembly stands as a haggis is brought in on a silver salver, preceded by a bagpiper.
+The host or a guest then recites the poem, slicing open the haggis at the appropriate moment with a ceremonial knife.